eonum/medlandscape/README.md

 The medlandscape library is a simple tool to visualize different operating figures across the swiss landscape, concerning values corresponding with the swiss health sector.

 The application allows you to view, search and compare different figures of hospitals and cantons in Switzerland.
-The different parts of this application let you see these figures in a Map-, Table or Statistics-View.
+The different parts of this application let you see these figures in a Map-, Table- or Statistics-View.
 Available in German or French.

 ## Installation

 Before you can do anything with our app you will have to download

 ### `node.js`